Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       "urn:mpeg:dash:event:2012" or an equivalent URN to signal the presence of DASHEventMessageBox'es.

       5c.
-The timescale of the DASHEventMessageBox SHOULD match the value specified in the MediaHeaderBox ("mdhd") of the timed metadata track.
+The timescale of the DASHEventMessageBox SHALL match the value specified in the MediaHeaderBox ("mdhd") of the timed metadata track.

       5d.
 The sample SHOULD contain all DASHEventMessageBox'es that are active